-Peter denied his Lord three times, and then the Lord looked upon him.
-That look of Jesus broke Peter's heart.
-The terrible sin that he had committed, the terrible failure that had come, and the depth into which he had fallen suddenly opened up before him.
-Then, "Peter went out and wept bitterly."
+Peter denied his Lord thrice, and then the Lord looked upon him; and that look of Jesus broke the heart of Peter, and all at once there opened up before him the terrible sin that he had committed, the terrible failure that had come, and the depth into which he had fallen, and "Peter went out and wept bitterly."

 Oh! who can tell what that repentance must have been?
-During the following hours of that night, and the next day-when he saw Christ crucified and buried, and the next day, the Sabbath-oh, what hopeless despair and shame he must have felt!
+During the following hours of that night, and the next day, when he saw Christ crucified and buried, and the next day, the Sabbath - oh, in what hopeless despair and shame he must have spent that day!

-"My Lord is gone; my hope is gone; and I denied my Lord.
+"My Lord is gone, my hope is gone, and I denied my Lord.
 After that life of love, after that blessed fellowship of three years, I denied my Lord.
 God have mercy upon me!"

-I do not think we can imagine the depth of humiliation Peter sank into then.
-But that was the turning point and the change.
-On the first day of the week, Christ was seen by Peter, and in the evening He met him with the others.
-Later on at the Sea of Galilee, He asked him: "Lovest thou me?"
-(John 21:17).
-Peter was made sad by the thought that the Lord reminded him of having denied Him three times, and said in sorrow, but in uprightness: "Lord, thou knowest. all things; thou knowest that I love thee" (John 21:17).
+I do not think we can realize into what a depth of humiliation Peter sank then.
+But that was the turningpoint and the change; and on the first day of the week Christ was seen of Peter, and in the evening He met him with the others.
+Later on at the Lake of Galilee He asked him: "Lovest thou me?" until Peter was made sad by the thought that the Lord reminded him of having denied Him thrice; and said in sorrow, but in uprightness:

+"Lord, thou knowest all things; thou knowest that I love thee."